Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Experiments

-In this section, we evaluate model robustness against multiple perturbation types (\ie, $\ell_1$, $\ell_2$, and $\ell_{\infty}$) in both the white-box and black-box setting.
-We use the \emph{worst case} top-1 classification accuracy, where we report the worst result among various attacks for each perturbation type (the higher the better).
-We also report \emph{all attacks} which represents the worst-case performance computed over all attacks for each example~\citep{Maini2020adversarial}.
-Specifically, given an image, if we generate an adversarial attack that leads to wrong predictions using any attacks, we mark it as a failure.
+{\textbf{{Evaluation metrics.}}} {To evaluate model robustness against attacks, we report the \emph{\textbf{top-1 classification accuracy}} for each adversarial attack method and clean examples (the higher the better).
+Since we use several adversarial attack methods, for each perturbation type (\eg, $\ell_1$, $\ell_2$, $\ell_{\infty}$), we measure the \emph{\textbf{worst-case}} top-1 classification accuracy (the higher the better), where we report the worst result among various attacks within the perturbation type.
+In other words, given an input, if any attack within specific norm (\eg, $\ell_1$) generates an adversarial example that leads to the wrong prediction, we mark it as a failure.
+Moreover, we also report \emph{\textbf{all attacks}}, which represents the worst-case performance over all attacks of different perturbations for each input~\citep{Maini2020adversarial}.
+Similarly, given an image, if any attack generates an adversarial example that leads to the wrong prediction, we mark it as a failure.}

+\textbf{GBN architectures.} We here illustrate the architecture of the gated sub-network $\rvg$ in GBN.
+As shown in Figure \ref{fig:gate_net}, we devise two types of gated sub-network, namely \emph{Conv gate} and \emph{FC gate}.
+Here, the notation Conv2d($d, s, k$) refers to a convolutional layer with $k$ filters whose size are $d \times d$ convolved with stride $s$; ReLU($\cdot$) denotes the rectified linear unit used as the activation function in the network; and FC($m$) denotes a fully connected layer with output size $m$.
+Specifically, \emph{Conv gate} is a convolutional neural network consisting of two convolutional layers, two ReLU layers, and one fully-connected layer; \emph{FC gate} is a simple fully-connected neural network that includes two fully-connected layers and one ReLU layer.